trackmania-rl/tmrl/README.md

 `tmrl` is a fully-fledged distributed RL framework for robotics, designed to help you train Deep Reinforcement Learning AIs in real-time applications.

-`tmrl` comes with a readily implemented pipeline for the TrackMania 2020 video game.
+`tmrl` comes with an example self-driving pipeline for the TrackMania 2020 video game.

 ![example](https://github.com/trackmania-rl/tmrl/releases/download/v0.2.0/video_lidar.gif)